-It pays to spend time choosing an intrusion deterrent system.
+It pays to spend time choosing an intrusion deterrence system.

 Your security tools shouldn't just protect you against physics-defying burglars, slinking like cats in the shadows, ready to pounce.